vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 good to start with).
 Don't make the other person feel you are putting them on the spot.

+#### My thoughts on counterpart focus

+While I think this makes general sense, there are important considerations of asymmetry here that deserve a more detailed treatment.
+I cover the asymmetric nature of counterpart focus in a later section.

 ### Slow people down and trigger deeper, reflective thinking

 Often, in high-stress situations, people are thinking impulsively,